-The Expansion units review and expand the material covered in the previous set of units.
+The Expansion Units review and expand the material covered in the previous set of units.
 Each Expansion includes:

-- Language Review: two pages of activities that recycle the vocabulary and grammar of the previous set of units - Reading: a thematic reading that challenges students - Writing - Project - Chant-Along: a chant that enables students to expand their language in a pleasant way (In Levels 1-2 only.)
+- Language Review: two pages of activities that recycle the vocabulary and grammar of the previous set of units - Reading: a thematic reading that challenges students - Writing - Project - Chant-Along: a chant that enables students to expand their language in a pleasant way (in the first level only).
 The chant expands on a theme or the language covered in the units before it.
 The chant, and its related activities, foster additional conversation and discussion as well as acquisition of new vocabulary and expressions.